 - Make sure you introduce pasture slowly to your horse.
-There’s an adjustment period, just as it’s a good idea to switch foods over a few weeks.
+There’s an adjustment period, just as switching foods over a few weeks is a good idea.
 It’s a new diet, and your horse needs time to adjust.
 Some ideas on how to do this can be found here.

 - Use a grazing muzzle.
 This just might save his life!
-Muzzles give your horse the chance to do his horse thing in the pasture, move around, and chill with buddies all while providing a SLOW way of letting sugars and starches ease into your horse’s hindgut.
+Muzzles give your horse a chance to do his horse thing in the pasture, move around, and chill with buddies, all while providing a SLOW way of letting sugars and starches ease into your horse’s hindgut.

 Horses quickly figure grazing muzzles out.
 This is the Greenguard Equine Muzzle.

 - Take your horse off pasture when the grass is stressed and producing too much sugar.
-This happens in early spring and fall, when there are growth spurts of grass.
+This happens in early spring and fall when there are growth spurts of grass.
 It also happens when nights are cool (below about 40) and days are warm.
-Hot afternoon sun also stresses out pastures.
+The hot afternoon sun also stresses out pastures.
 So does mowing to a degree.
-Learn what type of grass your horse is eating, how and when it grows, and turn out accordingly.
+Learn what type of grass your horse is eating, how and when it grows, and turnout accordingly.
 More on the NSC (“sugar”) values of grass and how they fluctuate here.

-- Avoid raw grain diets, these allow too much starch to reach the hindgut.
+- Avoid raw grain diets; these allow too much starch to reach the hindgut.
 Horse feeds are processed to allow your horse’s foregut to retrieve what it needs before sending a bunch of sugars and starches to the hindgut.
-It may seem more “natural”, but raw grain foods for horses are definitely not best.
-Think of it this way – a horse that’s fed raw corn, wheat, or barley will have 75% of that meals starch land in the hindgut, where those sugar-loving microbes will go to town.
-Feeding grains that are processed into pellets or extruded or micronized eliminates this problem.
+It may seem more “natural”, but raw grain foods for horses are definitely not the best.
+Think of it this way – a horse fed raw corn, wheat, or barley will have 75% of that meal’s starch land in the hindgut, where those sugar-loving microbes will go to town.
+Feeding grains processed into pellets or extruded or micronized eliminates this problem.

 - Provide lots of turnout if possible.
-It doesn’t have to be pasture, it can be dry lots.
-Make sure that horses can see each other, this helps reduce stress.
+It doesn’t have to be pasture; it can be dry lots.
+Make sure that horses can see each other to help reduce stress.

 - Use a sensible and fair training program.
-Weekend warrior horses that are ridden hard and stand around the rest of the week will be stressed.
+Weekend warrior horses ridden hard and standing around the rest of the week will be stressed.
 So will the athlete that is in training for a bit event.
 So will the horse that hates his job for whatever reason.
-Fitness happens over time, with a careful program.
+Fitness happens over time with a careful program.

 - Be fair when you are trailering your horse.
 Travel and shows and ever-changing environments can create stress for your horse.

-Do some shopping here!
+Do some shopping here to help with hingut acidosis in horses.
 As an Amazon Associate, I earn from qualifying purchases, which are not a penny more for you.
 I couldn’t be more grateful for your support!